alpyz/Unreal-Platformer-Game/README.md

 The level changes slightly every time the player reaches the exit and adds new mechanics.

 Game Trailer: https://youtu.be/6YmyxzVj0Eg
+The exe file is in the releases tab.

 This is game is a group project made by:
 Alperen Koca,